Old Harford Road: History

 The Old in Old Harford Road most likely dates to the period shortly after the completion of the Harford Turnpike by private road-building interests in 1816.
 Harford Turnpike, now known as Harford Road (Maryland Route 147), was constructed as a more direct route between present-day Mt.
 Vista Road and what became the Hamilton section of Baltimore (i.e., to today's intersection of Harford and Old Harford Roads).
 Further evidence that today's Cromwell Bridge and Glen Arm Roads comprise part of the original Old Harford Road is provided by the 1829 edition of the Laws of the Maryland General Assembly; Chapter 224 describes the construction of a county roadway (likely today's Cub Hill Road) that was to extend from "... the Old Harford Road near Cromwell's Bridge (Gunpowder Falls) to the Harford Turnpike".
 A complicating bit of information regarding the use of the moniker "Old", however, is provided by a genealogical reference to a tavern that was said to have been located on Old Harford Road "near the Long Green Valley" around 1776.
 Why the prefix "Old" would have been used at that early date is uncertain.
 If the reference is accurate, it could reflect that a displacement of the original Harford Road right-of-way already had been made prior to the construction of the Harford Turnpike in 1816.

 While the name "Old Harford" may be traced with certainty to only the first third of the nineteenth century, the right-of-way itself is older.
 For example, the 1794 map of Maryland by Dennis Griffith (shown below) depicts a thoroughfare extending northeast from the central part of Baltimore City into Harford County, Maryland.
 This road is distinct from nearby roads that evolved into parts of today's Belair Road (U.S. Route 1), Philadelphia Road (Maryland Route 7), and York Road (Maryland Route 45).
 The shape and orientation of the unnamed right-of-way bears close resemblance to that of today's Old Harford Road.
-Anthony Finley's 1824 map of Maryland, schematically depicts a route of travel extending north-northeast from Baltimore City to the Coopstown area of western Harford County (near today's Jarrettsville, Maryland).
+Anthony Finley's 1824 map of Maryland, schematically depicts a route of travel extending north-northeast from Baltimore City to the Coopstown area of western Harford County (near today's Jarrettsville).
 Subsequent editions of his map and others (e.g., see those by Thomas Cowperthwait (1865) and Thomas Letts (1883) also shown below) extend the route northeastward to the Susquehanna River at McCall's Ferry in York County, Pennsylvania --- and even beyond the Susquehanna into adjacent Lancaster County.
 These routes likely incorporated parts of today's Long Green Pike and Pleasantville Road in Baltimore and Harford Counties.